Nicholas Brendon: Personal life

 Brendon was married to actress Tressa DiFiglia from 2001 to 2006.

-He enjoys painting and photography and has sold his own original artwork.
-Brendon started to tour gallery shows of his artwork in 2019.
-He released a "Fall Art Collection" in 2020.
+Brendon enjoyed painting and photography and sold his own original artwork.

-Brendon has struggled for many years with depression and alcoholism, leading to many run-ins with the law and multiple arrests and several convictions for destruction of property, vandalism, theft and domestic violence.
-At a Buffy fan convention in Cleveland, Ohio, in 2004, he announced that he had voluntarily entered rehab for alcoholism.
+At a Buffy fan convention in Cleveland, Ohio, in 2004, Brendon announced that he had voluntarily entered rehabilitation for alcoholism.

 Brendon married Moonda Tee in Las Vegas in 2014, one week after proposing.
-Brendon announced their separation via social media five months later in February 2015.
-Tee claimed in a video posted to social media that this was because Brendon had cheated on her.
+He announced their separation on social media five months later, in February 2015.
+Tee claimed in a video posted to social media that the separation occurred because Brendon had cheated on her.